 NOAA officers are at the heart of these operations and also liaise with the U.S. Navy.
 The flexibility of its officer corps to deploy for lengthy periods of time at sea, on land, or in the air require comparable benefits to that of the other uniformed services.
 Recently proposed legislation by Rep. Ed Case (D-Hawaii), would address the statutory authorities, benefits, and service obligations which are currently lacking within NOAA.

 H.R.
-2406, known as the National Oceanic and Atmospheric Administration Commissioned Officer Corp Amendments Act of 2019, proposes several amendments to manage the size and composition of the Corps.
+2406, known as the National Oceanic and Atmospheric Administration Commissioned Officer Corps Amendments Act of 2019, proposes several amendments to manage the size and composition of the Corps.
 Of particular interest is the authority of the Secretary of Commerce to commission up to 500 officers.
 While the proposed number seems a vast increase from the current 321, the larger number provides NOAA flexibility to address the emerging needs of the agency as determined by the Secretary and appropriated by Congress.

 READ OUR MESSAGE SUPPORTING H.R.
 2406